Confusion (delirium)

 • you're worried that you or a relative are becoming increasingly forgetful or confused

-Many of the causes of sudden confusion need assessment and treatment as soon as possible.
-In some cases, it may be life threatening.
+Many causes of sudden confusion need to be assessed and treated as soon as possible.
+Sometimes it may be life threatening.

 Things to do while you wait for an ambulance